/ Kuala Lumpur, Malaysia /

 As simple as that, here’s the story of a metamorphosis of purpose, in which a duo of unexciting shophouses transformed into an incredibly warm and roomy living space in the heart of town.
 After he had bought the two units attached to each other, Heneberry gave them a complete makeover, tearing down the dividing walls and combining them into one coherent whole with increased usable spaces inside.

-The 7-meter-wide façade looks much wider when Henebery removed the walls and existing partitions to assign new functions to the space.
-The living room/ dining area on the second floors is spacious with a lot of open area, following the “open plan” concept.
+The result is a 7-meter-wide façade looking much better than when Henebery found it.
+He removed the existing solid walls between them and assigned new functions to the interior spaces.
+The living room with dining area on the second floor is spacious, with a lot of open areas in accordance with the “open plan” concept.

-The stair to the third floor was set in another location.
+The stair to the third floor is set in another location.
 It sits against the outer wall, to preserve the space inside, which is an area for work and rest.